Jeffree Star: Conflicts with other media personalities

 Star's quarrels with other media personalities include conversations with tattoo artist Kat Von D, who accused Star of "drug use, racism, and bullying"; Tati Westbrook, who accused Star and Shane Dawson of forcing her to upload a video attacking fellow beauty YouTuber James Charles, whose brother, Ian Jeffrey, was also bullied by Star on Twitter; Kylie Jenner, whose products were criticized by Star; Kim Kardashian; and Jerrod Blandino, co-founder of Too Faced Cosmetics.

 In 2010, Star called Blood on the Dance Floor member Dahvie Vanity, who was arrested in 2009 on sexual assault charges, a "child fucker", tweeting that he saw Vanity "bring underage girls to his hotel room [...]
 100% ILLEGAL".
-Star had said he had witnessed Vanity's actions in 2012.
-Other tweets show Star telling people to "get over the negativity" against Vanity, and promoting a Blood on the Dance Floor album.
-He was accused of associating with Vanity despite knowing about sexual assault allegations to profit off Vanity's continued success.
+Star said he witnessed Vanity's actions in 2012.
+Other tweets show Star telling people to "get over the negativity" against Vanity and promoting a Blood on the Dance Floor album.
+He was accused of attempting to profit off Vanity's continued success by associating with him despite knowing about sexual assault allegations.
 Following a HuffPost report detailing sexual assault – before and after 2010 – against 21 individuals (many of whom were minors), Chris Hansen of To Catch a Predator started covering the story.
 Speaking to Hansen on YouTube, Star said he had no knowledge of any inappropriate activity between Vanity and underage girls while they worked together, and that his tweets were based on hearsay.